A CRM health check is more than just the installation of the CRM Rollup Updates (Service Packs). A CRM health check includes tasks like:

 - How dangerous it can be to have un-caught workflow errors.
 (14:50 mark) One of the things you might not realize is that if your workflows are not running properly – and you don’t catch the problem early – you may find that you have inadvertently created HOURS of manual work to do.
 PLUS, you may experience customer satisfaction problems or lose opportunities because important alerts and follow up tasks didn’t get triggered.

 - How your CRM health check can reveal deficiencies anywhere and everywhere.
-Your average IT professional doesn’t always know where to look and what to look for when doing Microsoft Dynamics CRM administration.
+Your average IT professional doesn’t always know where to look and what to look for when doing Microsoft Dynamics for Customer Service administration.
 But beyond looking at the database, software and hardware, you need someone to understand what the real root of the issue is.
 Sometimes it’s as simple as user training!

-To contact the Managed Services team for help with your Microsoft Dynamics CRM solution, please contact us at email@example.com or 713-482-6880.
+To contact the Managed Services team for help with your Microsoft Dynamics CRM solution, please contact us.